 About the Specialty coffee transaction guide

 There are big questions facing specialty coffee sellers and buyers.
-According to numerous studies in different coffee-producing countries, prices paid for green specialty coffees often don’t cover the full cost of production, let alone support thriving livelihoods for farmers and their families.
-Moreover, unless price discovery moves beyond commodity price references, younger farmers cannot expect these prices to evolve in ways that make them excited about remaining in the industry.
+According to numerous studies in different coffee-producing countries, prices paid for green specialty coffees often do not cover the full cost of production, let alone support thriving livelihoods for farmers and their families.
+Unless price discovery moves beyond an exclusive reliance on commodity price references, farmers cannot expect these prices to evolve in ways that make them excited about remaining in the industry.
 As such, more and more farms will struggle to find a next generation to take over.
 This makes buyers increasingly concerned about future supplies of the different coffees that are needed to push the industry forward.

-Because volatile commodity prices continue to hover at historically-low levels, industry leaders at various points along the supply chain are talking about the need to buffer the women and men who grow specialty coffees from price references that come from commodity markets.
+As volatile commodity prices continue to hover at historically low levels, industry leaders at various points along the supply chain are talking about the need to differentiate the women and men who grow specialty coffees from price references that come from commodity markets.

 This project relies on an expanding group of data donors – roasters, importers, exporters, and others – who provide detailed contract data covering specialty coffee transactions from recent harvests.
-Researchers at Emory University are using this (anonymized) information to create annual Transaction Guides that report on the distributions of recent FOB* prices for green specialty coffees.
+Researchers at Emory University are using this use this anonymized and appropiately aggregated information to create annual Transaction Guides that report on the distributions of recent FOB* prices for green specialty coffees.

 TWO YEARS OF SPECIALTY COFFEE PRICES

-The (pilot) 2018 Transaction Guide is based on data describing thousands of contracts from the last two harvest seasons.
+The (revised) 2018 Transaction Guide is based on data describing thousands of contracts from the last two harvest seasons.
 These data are summarized as follows:

-After reviewing the progressive roasters, importers and exporters that are supporting this project, we invite you to download the 2018 Specialty Coffee Transaction Guide and learn more about how recent green specialty coffee prices are influenced by coffee quality, lot size, and producing region and country.
-This information will be invaluable in the upcoming negotiations that determine the prices that will be paid during the 2019 harvest season by empowering sellers and buyers to look beyond commodity reference prices.
+After reviewing the 38 roasters, importers and exporters that currently support this project, we invite you to download the (revised) 2018 Specialty Coffee Transaction Guide and learn more about how recent green specialty coffee prices were influenced by coffee quality, lot size, and producing region and country.
+This information will be valuable in future negotiations that determine the prices paid during subsequent harvest seasons by empowering sellers and buyers to look beyond commodity reference prices.

 *Free on Board (FOB) prices are paid for coffees that are delivered and placed onto the ship at the port in the country of embarkation.
 They typically cover any overland transportation costs from mills or warehouses to the port of origin, but not any overseas shipping, insurance, or any transportation, customs, and overland freight costs incurred on arrival to the port of destination (International Chamber of Commerce)